 Do your eyes hurt after spending a significant amount of time reading, playing video games, driving, or staring at a screen?
 These visually intense activities can sometimes be hard on the eyes, causing uncomfortable symptoms like headaches and blurry vision.
 Other symptoms of eye strain can include light sensitivity, neck and shoulder pain, trouble concentrating, and burning or itchy eyes.

 Fortunately, preventing painful computer vision syndrome and eye fatigue symptoms can be as simple as trying a few of these eye exercises.
-To learn more about digital eye strain and discover the best relief options for you, call Issaquah Eyeworks at 425-391-9331 and schedule an eye exam with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang.
+To learn more about digital eye strain and discover the best relief options for you, call Issaquah Eyeworks at 425-391-9331 and schedule an eye exam with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang.

 Relax Your Eyes with These Supportive Techniques